Turkmenization: Ethnic discrimination

-The region around the Turkmenistan-Uzbekistan border is known as Khorezm to Uzbeks and Dashoguz to Turkmen.
+The region around the Turkmenistan–Uzbekistan border is known as Khorezm to Uzbeks and Dashoguz to Turkmen.
 Copies of Niyazov's Ruhnama and the Turkmen flag are located at the entrance of every mosque and Russian Orthodox church.
 Believers must touch the Ruhnama prior to entering the building.
 In 2006 the government replaced ethnic Uzbek imam-hatybs with ethnic Turkmens in Dashoguz.
 Uzbeks comprise over 50% of the population of Dashoguz.
 Norwegian human rights activist Igor Rotar said, "Historically, in the Soviet times for example, most imam-hatybs in this region were [Uzbeks].
 But now most of [them] are Turkmen.
 This is a problem because local Uzbeks complained that Turkmen imams have no good education and prefer that imam-hatybs [are] Uzbeks."
-In the Kunya-Urgench district in Dashoguz Uzbek imam-hatybs were not allowed to work at Islamic cemeteries and holy sites.
-All sermons are required to begin with a praise of Niyazov.
-Ethnic Russians were dismissed from workplaces, while those holding dual Russian-Turkmen citizenship were given three months to renounce their Russian citizenship in 2003 or face the confiscation of their property and forced departure from the country.
+In the Kunya-Urgench district in Dashoguz, Uzbek imam-hatybs were not allowed to work at Muslim cemeteries and holy sites.
+All sermons were required to begin with praise of Niyazov.
+Ethnic Russians were dismissed from workplaces, while those holding dual Russian-Turkmen citizenship were given three months to renounce their Russian citizenship or face the confiscation of their property and forced departure from the country.
 Foreign-educated Turkmen citizens—including those with Soviet-era degrees from institutions elsewhere in the Soviet Union—were dismissed from their jobs in 2004.